Q: How many Gods are there?

 Q: How does salvation change who we are?

 A: It is not our nature which changes at salvation, but God’s attitude towards us.
-See What happens to the soul at the moment of salvation?.

 Q: Is Hell eternal?